cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

           privateKey: "${cbciCascWorkshopGitHubAppPrivateKey}"
 ```

-{{% notice note %}}
-Setting up an initial Ops controller is a bit like the chicken and the egg conundrum.
-There will typically be some required manual steps to bootstrap the initial automation.
-In the case of this workshop, we have our own Ops controller that is used to dynamically provision each attendees Ops controller with a dynamically generated configuration bundle when you installed the CloudBees CI CasC Workshop GitHub App into your workshop GitHub Organization.
-Another alternative is to use CloudBees CI CasC for Operations Center that allows you to define managed controllers as `items` in the Operations Center CasC bundle (but it does not support automatically provisioning those controllers at this time, so there is still am manual step to actually start the managed controller).
-{{% /notice %}}

 4. The `gitHubApp` credential is unique to your workshop GitHub Organization.
 But also notice the variable substitution for the `privateKey` field of that credential - the value in the `jenkins.yaml` file is the `${gitHubAppPrivateKey}` variable.
 Of course you wouldn't want to store a secure secret directly in a JCasC yaml file, especially if it is to be stored in source control.
 However, JCasC supports several ways to [pass secrets more securely](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc).
 For this workshop we are passing secrets by mounting secret volumes using the [Kubernetes Secrets Store CSI driver](https://secrets-store-csi-driver.sigs.k8s.io/introduction.html) with the [Google Secret Manager provider](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp).
 This allows us to manage secrets with the Google Secret Manager in GCP and to mount those secrets as files in the directory on your controller configured for JCasC to read secret variables, with the file name being the variable name and the file contents being the secret value.

 {{% notice tip %}}